odoo/documentation/content/administration/install/source.rst

       to download and install Python 3 if needed.

 .. note::
-   If Python 3 is already installed, make sure that the version is 3.7 or above, as previous versions are not compatible with Odoo.
+   If Python 3 is already installed, make sure that the version is 3.7 Up to 15.0, as previous versions are not compatible with Odoo.

    .. tabs::